-It is very easy to script out key questions which are necessary to ask in order to gather details as well as qualify prospects.
-Once you can identify what your ideal prospect looks like, it will be much easier to write a short list of questions which can be asked to ensure you’re speaking with prospects that are a good fit for what you’re offering.
+It is very easy to script out key questions that are necessary to ask in order to gather details as well as qualify prospects.
+Once you can identify what your ideal prospect looks like, it will be much easier to write a short list of questions that can be asked to ensure you’re speaking with prospects who are a good fit for what you’re offering.

 Common Pain Points

-Uncovering some pain which the prospect is experiencing in the areas that your products help is important.
-Scripting out common pain points other clients have experienced and sharing those in order to see if the prospect is able to relate or has any similar challenges is one way to help.
+Uncovering some pain that the prospect is experiencing in the areas that your products help is important.
+Scripting out common pain points other clients have experienced and shared those in order to see if the prospect is able to relate or has any similar challenges is one way to help.

 Building Interest Points

-While building interest may appear like something that will simply naturally occur as you are speaking with prospects, it may not so you can help trigger interest as well as improve your odds of it building by developing powerful statements ahead of time which communicate how you stand out, the value that you are offering, the ROI that you deliver, impacts from doing nothing, and more.
+While building interest may appear like something that will simply naturally occur as you are speaking with prospects, it may not, so you can help trigger interest as well as improve your odds of it building by developing powerful statements ahead of time that communicates how you stand out, the value that you are offering, the ROI that you deliver, impacts from doing nothing, and more.